AmirYarmhmdi/IoT-based-Earthquake-Early-Warning-and-Vital-Utilities-Shut-off-System/IoT_Project/README.md

 ├── test/                   # Testing scripts
 ├── main.py                 # Main file to start the entire system ├── requirements.txt        # Python dependencies
+└── main.py                 # the nain file that run all files in order └── requirements.txt        # the installation requirenments
+└── DiagramـofـUseـCase.jpg # the application diagram.
 └── README.md

 ```

 ---